Forge Home

 IPv4 allows: icmp-net-unreachable, icmp-host-unreachable, icmp-port-unreachable, icmp-proto-unreachable, icmp-net-prohibited,

-icmp-host-prohibited, or icmp-admin-prohibited.
+icmp-host-prohibited, icmp-admin-prohibited, or tcp-reset.

-IPv6 allows: icmp6-no-route, no-route, icmp6-adm-prohibited, adm-prohibited, icmp6-addr-unreachable, addr-unreach, or icmp6-port-unreachable.
+IPv6 allows: icmp6-no-route, no-route, icmp6-adm-prohibited, adm-prohibited, icmp6-addr-unreachable, addr-unreach,

 rhitcount